 4. In the case of a merger, a statement of any changes in or a restatement of the organizing documents of the surviving LLC or other business entity or a statement that the organizing documents of the surviving LLC or other business entity remain unchanged; or, in the case of a consolidation, with respect to the resulting LLC or other business entity, all of the statements required to be set forth in the organizing documents for that type of business entity; and

-5. Other provisions relating to the proposed merger or consolidation determined necessary or desirable by the Department.
+5. Other provisions relating to the proposed merger or consolidation determined necessary or desirable by the Department and/or Commission, if appropriate.

-a.
+c.
 The LLC or other business entity surviving or resulting from the merger or consolidation shall deliver to the Department a certificate of merger or consolidation executed by each constituent LLC setting forth:

 1. The name and current jurisdiction of each LLC or other business entity that is to merge or consolidate;